How to Do a Brand Audit: An Executive’s Guide

 The customer experience

+For example, consider a customer who purchases a product from your online store.
+This person would have to use your website to learn about products and buy them using the checkout page.
 Once they buy, they should receive the product on time and as promised.
 At some point, they may have to contact customer support to get help.
-All these interactions work together to build a relationship with them.
+All these interactions work together to build a relationship with the customer.

 Analyze web analytics data